Cerebellar AtaxiaTreatment in India

 Difficulty in swallowing or choking (especially with liquids) specially in advanced cases.

 The first set of diagnostic procedures include speaking to a doctor who conducts a basic physical examination and checks if the patient has been recently sick.
-If any symptoms are found, a complete brain and nervous system examination is be done to identify the areas of the nervous system that are most affected and the following tests may be done:
+If any symptoms are found, a complete brain and nervous system examination is done to identify the areas of the nervous system that are most affected and the following tests may be done:

 CT scan of the head